 - Drop off the return packages at a convenient FedEx® Drop Box, FedEx Authorized ShipCenter® or FedEx World Service Centre.

 - Use our convenient locator tool to find the nearest FedEx location.

 Pickup availability for FedEx® Global Returns

-Customers with global return shipments will have three options for pickups:
+Customers with FedEx Express International shipments will have three options for pickups:

-- FedEx Express international shipments: Pickups for returns can be scheduled using only a tracking number or with an account number.
+- Call the local FedEx Customer Service team and request a pickup: Pickups for a return shipment can only be scheduled using a tracking number or a shipping account number.

 - Include the return shipment in a regular scheduled pickup.